大学院

 サステイナビリティと農学 (Sustainability and Agricultural Sciences)

 Agricultural science is known as the science of life and livelihood.
-The objects of agricultural sciences are matters of lives of students, whether food, land or weather.
-In this course, students will learn to know agricultural problems and challenges particularly topics of crop production in a manner that students themselves are inquired, whether their choices of food or life style or technologies of agriculture.
-“Sustainability” has become a popular word among people, such as SDGs, and it will be easy to quote the definition and explain it.
-In this course, students will focus on expressing and interpreting the foreign word "sustainability" in their own words of their cultural background.
-This course is a master's course lecture of IPADS which attract diverse students from different countries and regions with different agricultural experiences.
+The objects of agricultural sciences are matters of our lives, whether food, land or weather.
+Every student is a stakeholder of agriculture.
+In this course, students will learn to know agricultural problems and challenges in a manner that students themselves are inquired, whether their choices of food or life style or technologies of agriculture.
+“Sustainability” has become a popular word among people, such as SDGs.
+It is not difficult to quote the definition and explain it.
+In this course, students will learn implication of technologies from sustainability, including social aspect.
+Students will express and interpret the foreign word "sustainability" in their own words of their cultural background.
 The mutual interactions among the students may broaden understandings of agricultural diversity.
 Rather than focusing on a specific discipline, this course is designed to broaden students’ horizons for developing their thoughts and to facilitate interactions with other students.

 Course Objectives 目的